unify/unify/framework/source/class/unify/event/readme.txt

 /**
- * Additional event managers and event types which are currently
+ * Additional event managers and event types for qooxdoo's event system.
- * missing in qooxdoo.
  */